JacobDuvall/TerminalCustomShell/README.md

 Bugs/Assumptions:

-./oucat assumes that control+C is required to exit the loop when ./oucat is run with no arguments
+oucat.c assumes that control+C is required to exit the loop when ./oucat is run with no arguments

+outail.c and ouhead.c assume that no N also means no -n (i.e. ./ouhead Makefile rather than ./ouhead -n Makefile)